 Take your time.
 Take a look at some of the UK’s wonderful parks using our search engine here at Sell My Group.
 Soon enough, you’ll find the perfect static caravan and spot for your needs – for many years to come.

-Justin Allitt is a knowledgeable expert on all things Park Home, Lodge and Static Caravan, with over 10 years of experience in the industry.
+Justin Allitt is an expert on all things Park Home, Lodge and Static Caravan, with over ten years of experience in the industry.

 Since creating Sell My Group, Justin has helped hundreds of people find their dream holiday or residential park home by connecting buyers with their perfect property, park and location.
-Whilst growing a reputation as an authority on the topic and a trusted source of industry information.
+With a reputation as an authority on the topic and a trusted source of industry information.